Retrieval Heads are Dynamic: Conclusion

 \section{Conclusion}

 This paper presents the first systematic study of retrieval heads from a dynamic perspective.
-Through extensive analysis on NIAH and HotpotQA tasks, we establish that retrieval head activation is dynamic, irreplaceable, and correlated with the model's internal state.
-Furthermore, we demonstrate the practical utility of these insights by integrating dynamic retrieval heads into a Dynamic RAG framework, achieving significant performance gains compared to the static retrieval heads.
-Our work offers a more granular understanding of LLM internal mechanisms and paves the way for future research in interpretable and efficient model steering.
+Through extensive analysis on NIAH and HotpotQA tasks, we establish that retrieval head activation is highly dynamic, functionally irreplaceable, and correlated with the model's internal state.
+Furthermore, we demonstrate the practical utility of these insights by integrating dynamic retrieval heads into a Dynamic RAG framework, achieving significant performance gains compared to static retrieval heads.